 Both documents are clearly written and provide a solid basis for planning and implementation in relation to achieving quality standards.
 Overall, the academic unit has established a Quality Assurance Policy that is appropriate for the PSP and serves as a guideline and a point of reference in future planning and decision making.
 Annual reviews of the quality assurance system are conducted.
 As regards the content of the strategic aims, it is important to note that the defined aims cover all significant areas/dimensions to a satisfactory extent since reference is made to teaching, research and student considerations.
-Despite the strong overall positive picture, areas for improvement exist.
+Despite the overall positive picture, areas for improvement exist.

 The information outlined in the relevant documents as well as the information provided by administrators and faculty members indicates that the academic unit is committed to the implementation of the Quality Assurance Policy.
 There is an acknowledgement of the need to make a commitment towards continuous improvement.
-The aims of the PSP as they appear in the Quality Assurance Policy and the Goals Setting Strategy indicate the following emphases: a student-centred approach in teaching and learning; a research orientation in relation to the programme of studies; factors related to infra-structure; and gender and labour market considerations.
+The aims of the PSP as they appear in the Quality Assurance Policy and the Goals Setting Strategy indicate the following emphases: a student-centred approach in teaching and learning; a research orientation in relation to the programme of studies; factors related to infra-structure; and labour market considerations.

-The fact that the Quality Assurance Policy and the Goal Setting Strategy are available on the website of the Programme ensures access to the information included in this document.
+The fact that the Quality Assurance Policy and the Goal Setting Strategy are available online ensures access to the information included in this document.
+However, neither the Quality Assurance Policy nor the Goals Setting Strategy of the PSP is available on the PSP website, which constitutes a weakness in the provision of information.